priyanshigupta/Analysing-US-Immigration-Data-using-AWS-EMR-and-AWS-Athena/README.md

 3) Dump the dimensional model as partitioned parquet files in a Data Lake for effecient storage.
 4) Use AWS Glue to create a crawler to infer schema and get data to make it available for us to query.
 5) Use AWS Athena to analyse the data by quering from the cube.

+### Data Quality Checks

+Following checks were included:
+1) Implementing integrity constraints on the relational database (exp primary key)
+2) Ensured the data in every table doe not have duplicate records.
+3) Source/Count checks to ensure completeness
+4) Checked grain for every query.

 ## Process to Execute